-You can’t always change what’s going on around you, you do have the power to change what’s going on within you.
 You’re a product of your past, your environment, your interactions, and your choices.
 Some of these elements are within your control and many are not.
 No one goes through life without a scratch.

 You can adapt to anything life throws at you.
 Whether you know it or not, you are resilient.